 And he arose and came to his father.
 But while he was still a long way off, his father saw him and felt compassion, and ran and embraced him and kissed him.

-The heart of the Father was ready to respond in love.
+The father was ready to respond in love and welcome him home.
 Jewish fathers never run like this, but this one did!
 This father ran and embraced the son, and your Heavenly Father is ready to respond in the same way with you right now.
-Whatever you’ve done, whatever you’ve fallen to, God loved you today…
+Whatever you’ve done, whatever you’ve fallen to, God loves you today…

-We don’t deserve such love, but the generous and unconditionally loving heart of the Father lavishes spiritual riches and blessings upon us, and gives us eternal life.
+We don’t deserve such love, but the generous and unconditionally loving father lavishes spiritual riches and blessings upon us, and gives us eternal life.
 We deserve death, you and I, but if we repent and come to Jesus, He gives life, and life to the full!

 Luke 15:21-24 (ESV Strong’s)